-- Oil and wax substances attract more dust and dirt if left behind.
+- Oil and wax substances attract more dust and dirt if residue is left behind.
 This leads to dirt accumulation and wear due to the abrasive dirt being walked over, especially in high traffic areas.

-- Cleaning products that leave behind residue make it harder to keep the floor clean
+- Cleaning products that leave behind residue make it harder to keep the floor clean.

 Spots that have dried and stained the wood need to be approached differently.
 The hardwood may or may not be easily repaired depending on the type of finish.

 10. Area Rugs in High-traffic Areas and Where There’s Direct Sunlight

 UV rays from windows and excessive heat from sunlight will cause the wood to age quicker.
 UV blocking window coverings can help prevent this.